Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 “Where are you going after Singapore?”
 I asked the beautiful Dutch girl in front of me, in the common area of the hostel in Singapore.
 “I’m going to Kuta, in Bali!
 What about you?”
-“Uuuh… Me too!!!” 😀 I had absolutely no idea where to go after my visit of Singapore.
+“Uuuh… Me too!!!” 😀 I had absolutely no idea where to go after my visit to Singapore.
 Actually I knew I was about to go to Bali but I didn’t know where exactly.
 And before talking with the girl in front of me, I didn’t know about Kuta!
+All right, let’s go visit Kuta in Bali!

 In fact, Imma be transparent with you guys.
 For a long time, when people were telling me “I’m going to Bali“, I thought it was a city in Indonesia!
 I found out later that Bali is actually an island with its own cities (Kuta, Ubud, Canggu, Seminyak…).
 Talking about Bali, the only name I knew was Ubud.
 So… This girl is talking about Kuta, and I don’t even know the place!
 But why not give it a try?
 At least, I’ll know someone there!